-Load capacity shall be reported using a table, and a corresponding graph, showing percentage of queries that generated a valid (zone data, NODATA, or NXDOMAIN) response against an increasing number of queries per second generated from local (to the name servers) traffic generators.
-The table shall include at least 20 data points and loads that will cause up to 10% query loss (either due to connection timeout or connection reset) against a randomly selected subset of servers within the applicant's DNS infrastructure.
+For the set of DNS servers that support IPv6, load capacity shall be reported using a table, and a corresponding graph, showing percentage of queries responded against an increasing number of queries per second generated from local, to the servers, traffic generators.
+The table shall include at least 20 data points and loads that will cause up to a 10% query loss.
+Responses must either contain zone data or be NXDOMAIN or NODATA responses to be considered valid.

-Query latency will be reported in milliseconds as measured by DNS probes located just outside the border routers of the physical network hosting the name servers, from a network topology point of view.
+Latency will be reported in milliseconds as measured by DNS probes located just outside the border routers of the physical network hosting the servers.